tnabtaf/pub_spork/README.md

 CiteULike allows you to directly import RIS or BibTeX and many websites support exporting a citation to the publication in one of both of these formats.
 To do this, navigate to:

-- if you are adding pubs to just your personal libary:
+- if you are adding pubs to just your personal library:
   - **MyCiteULike** &rarr; **Import**
 - if you re adding pubs to a CiteULike group:
   - **MyCiteULike** &rarr; **Groups** &rarr;  *your group's library page* &rarr;
     **Group:** *your group's name* &rarr;  **Import**

 and then paste the RIS or BibTeX into the form and submit it.
-Note that the item may require some manual editing of keywords after enterring.
+Note that the item may require some manual editing of keywords after entering.

 #### What if the pub's website does not support RIS or BibTeX export?